Home & Contact

 HAY: Grass Hay - free choice

 FEED: I mix about 12 parts of Alfalfa pellets with one part of water, let it soak for about 10 minutes, then add 2 parts of oil * and, if needed, some Red Cell and/or joint supplement (Corta Flx liquid), mix and let stand for at least 2 hours (I do it overnight).
-Right before feeding I add any supplements, medication or wormers if necessary.
+Right before feeding I add any supplements (Selenium !!), medication or wormers if necessary.
 If you get the mix right, the alfalfa pellets soak up all the oil w/o falling apart or turning into mush, and the feed is almost dry (it looks like soft, over-sized Alfalfa pellets then).
 The amounts I've given are an estimate since I mix feed in a big cement mixer.
 An adult draft horse should get about 3-4 cups of oil daily.
 If the mixing is too much trouble for you, you can just as easily poor the oil on the hay (if every horse has it's own hay supply), or try using dry Alfalfa pellets and just pouring the oil over it right before feeding - some horses eat it that way, some don't.......

 Recipe for a Happy Draft Horse